jameshughes89/cs102/src/site/assignments/maze-solver-too/maze-solver-too.rst

 The general idea is this

     * Dequeue from the priority queue
-    * If it's the end, we're done
+    * If it's the end, done
     * If it's not, calculate all the neighbours' :math:`f(x)` (priority) and add each to the priority queue
     * Repeat

-* You'll need a way to keep track of the number of steps it took to get to a given cell
+* Something for keeping track of the number of steps it takes to get to a given cell is needed

     * Perhaps a ``Map``?

-* You'll need a way to keep track of each cell's predecessor in the path
+* Something for keeping track of each cell's predecessor in the path is needed

-    * Which cell did I step from to get to the current cell?
+    * Which cell was step *from* to get to the current cell?
     * Perhaps a ``Map``?

-* Feel free to use as many private helper methods as you need
+* Feel free to use as many private helper methods as needed

 .. warning::

-    Do not get distracted by your assignment 2 solution in ``DfsMazeSolver``.
+    Do not get distracted by the depth first search solution in ``DfsMazeSolver``.
 Although there are similarities, the actual algorithms have several noteworthy differences.

 Implementing the Unit Tests
 ---------------------------

 The ``AStarMazeSolverTest`` class contains a few constants and empty test methods.
-The constants are provided to help with your tests.
-Each method has a name that tells you what the test should do.
-You are to complete all these methods.
-As a starting point, look at the ``DfsMazeSolverTest`` class provided in assignment 2.
+The constants are provided to help with writing the tests.
+Each method has a name that explains what the test should do --- complete all these methods.
+As a starting point, look at the ``DfsMazeSolverTest`` class provided in previous assignment.

-Having complete tests should help you debug your ``AStarMazeSolver`` class.
+Having complete tests should help with debugging the ``AStarMazeSolver`` class.

 Part 5 --- Putting it Together